immcantation/presto/docs/workflows/VanderHeiden2017_Workflow.rst

 :program:`sequential` subcommand of :ref:`AssemblePairs`.
 5'RACE creates long amplicons which are not guaranteed to overlap when sequenced using a 2x300 kit.
-The :program:`sequential` subcommand will first attempt de novo paired-end assembly, and if that approach fails it will attempt assembly guided by the V segment reference sequences specified by the :option:`-r <AssemblePairs sequential -r>` argument.
+The :program:`sequential` subcommand will first attempt de novo paired-end assembly.
+If that approach fails, it will attempt assembly guided by the V segment reference sequences specified by the :option:`-r <AssemblePairs sequential -r>` argument.
 Mate-pairs that fail to overlap can thus be assembled, with the full length sequence containing an